Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 The deal toys had been found.

 Lesson learned.
-If you’re not asked directly to provide one, be sure that you take the initiative and give your tombstone company a specific event contact at the hotel, resort, or restaurant.
+Be sure that you take the initiative and give your tombstone company a specific event contact at the hotel, resort, or restaurant.

-That individual should then be given a heads-up to be on the lookout for X number of boxes to be delivered by a particular carrier by a certain time.
+That individual then needs specific delivery information (be on the lookout for X number of boxes to be delivered by a particular carrier by a certain time).

 As with the other cautions outlined here, doing so can only help prevent the kind of crisis that every analyst dreads.